Compare Transportation Options from Hong Kong Airport to Shenzhen.

 - Comfort: How comfortable am I sharing a full vehicle, and walking with all my luggage for some distances at various points in the journey?

 - Cost: What is my budget for this journey?
 Am I willing to spend more for a reduced time, and increased convenience and comfort?

 According to these main criteria, let’s first briefly compare and review each transport mode, then after we’ll take a more in-depth look at the pros and cons of each ground transportation.

 Getting from Hong Kong to Shenzhen requires crossing an international border into mainland China.
 There are immigration checkpoints and customs clearance at both the Hong Kong side of the border and the Shenzhen side of the border, both through which all travelers must pass.

 In addition to having your passport ready and in bearing in mind your country’s visa requirements to enter China mainland, please note that these two border crossings can often add significant additional time to the journey.
 You might apply for a visa on arrival at Shenzhen border crossing.
-The visa requirements significantly vary from Hong Kong visa requirements.
+The visa requirements to China significantly vary from Hong Kong visa requirements.

 If time is a high priority for you, there are expedient private cars from Hong Kong to Shenzhen that allow you to stay in a vehicle and quickly pass through both Hong Kong and Shenzhen borders.